honeycombio/refinery/README.md

 ## Troubleshooting

 The default logging level of `warn` is almost entirely silent.
-The `debug` level emits too much data to be used in production, but contains excellent information in a pre-production enviromnent.
+The `debug` level emits too much data to be used in production, but contains excellent information in a pre-production environment.
 Setting the logging level to `debug` during initial configuration will help understand what's working and what's not, but when traffic volumes increase it should be set to `warn`.

 ## Restarts